Fort Wayne Children's Zoo Home

 About

-Cape porcupines enjoy warm weather!
-They spend their day among the rocky kopjes and will take shelter in abandoned burrows or excavate ones themselves.
+Cape porcupines can be found throughout central and southern Africa.
+They spend their day among the rocky kopjes, rock formations in the Serengeti, and will take shelter in abandoned burrows or excavate ones themselves.

-The cape porcupines at the Zoo are enrolled in the Species Survival Plan (SSP).
+The cape porcupines at the Fort Wayne Children’s Zoo are enrolled in the Species Survival Plan (SSP).
 SSP is a program implemented by the Association of Zoos and Aquariums (AZA) to help ensure a genetically viable population exists.

 Cape porcupines play a positive role in their ecosystem by their foraging and turning soil.
 Their foraging contributes to the maintenance of the plants and their foraging habits open up soil surfaces, which allows water to seep into the ground to promote new growth.